edwardsnj/RMIDb2/INSTALL.md

 		.python/bin/pip install awsebcli
 		ln -s .python/bin/eb

 2. Configure the EB parameters.
-The SMTPUSER, SMTPPASS, S3BUCKET parameters can be left as is.
-Change the NAME paramter to something reasonable.
+The `SMTPUSER`, `SMTPPASS`, `S3BUCKET` parameters can be left as is.
+Change the `NAME` paramter to something reasonable.

 		cd $RMIDB2_HOME